 Kathryn died in Adams County, Mississippi in 1976.
 The date of Charlie's death and the location of their burials is unknown at this time.

 Augustus Edward "Gus" was born on October 5, 1903.
-He married Lillie M Hanks circa 1930.
-Lillie was born on January 24, 1909.
+He married Lila Hanks circa 1930.
+Lila was born on January 24, 1909.
 Gus worked for the Tensas-Concordia Soil and Water Conservation District as a superintendent of equipment.

 Gus and Lillie had one child, Lila Augusta "Patsy", 1934-2012 (m.
 Thomas Louis "Sonny" Jackson).